csshark/pen-mate/README.md

 <p>There are also flags for launching tool help like in debian package, but I was too lazy to fix all the paths to .deb structure.
 I am penetration tester, not a sw developer.</p>

 <h2>License</h2>
-<p>This project is licensed under the GPLv2 License in accordance with licensed open-source tools icnluded in product.
+<p>This project is licensed under the GPLv2 License in accordance with licensed open-source tools included in product.
 See the <a href="LICENSE">LICENSE</a> file for details.</p>